jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Map.md

 Learn how to build your first jig by using this simple step-by-step guide that displays a marker on a map.
 The solution uses the [jig.default]() type with an icon and a [static data]() source.
 At the end of this step-by-step, you will have built a solution that can display a location marker on a map as shown :Comment[below]{resolved="true" docCommentId="jC6dDXJ4WPnFHouElOT7n"}.
 See [Jigx Concepts](<./../../Understanding the basics/Jigx Concepts.md>) to learn what jigs and widgets are.

 :::hint{type="success"}
-We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.&#x20;
+We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.
 :::

 ::::VerticalSplit{layout="middle"}